Earth Day 22nd April Every Year

-Earth Day is a truly wonderful movement and The Canopy Project it a well conceived and truly innovative.
+Earth Day is a truly phenomenal movement and The Canopy Project it a well conceived and innovative.
 To date they work by training local people in creating tree nurseries and planting out and maintaining the emerging trees.
 This a superb method and more power to them.
 However, I believe that they are missing a trick.

-The could also train the locals in planting by using a Rewilding Stick and in some situations this would be more effective and efficient.
+link to video plant 500 trees per hour using a rewilding stickThe could also train the locals in planting by using a Rewilding Stick and in some situations this would be more effective and efficient.
 I am in no way suggesting they ought to do this in every situation.
 They have found a method which works superbly and should stay with that as their core method.
 However they could trial using Rewilding Sticks as an alternative method where suitable – such as where there is:

 + an abundance of seeds